cdl-saarland/AnICA/README.md

   - [ ] revisit the TODOs in the aliasing sampling
   - [ ] add mouseover hints in the gui that explain the meaning of components of the abstract blocks
   - [ ] make AbstractionConfig configurable
-  - [ ] make AbstractionConfig less of a god class
-  - [ ] AbstractBlock.sample needs some software engineering, probably extract the aliasing portion to its own class to make it more manageable
   - [ ] make iwho.Context configurable
   - [ ] revisit and adjust the aliasing assumptions in the AbstractionConfig
   - [ ] check whether using an SMT solver for subsumption is necessary and reasonable